-At the 2020 Annual Meeting, approximately 81 percent of the total votes cast were voted in favor of the Company's say-on-pay proposal, up from approximately 61 percent approval at the Company's 2019 Annual Meeting.
-After considering these results, the Committee determined that the Company's executive compensation philosophy, compensation objectives, and compensation elements continued to be appropriate and did not make any specific changes to the Company's executive compensation program in response to the 2020 say-on-pay vote.
+At the 2021 Annual Meeting, approximately 87 percent of the total votes cast, excluding abstentions, were voted in favor of the Company's say-on-pay proposal.
+Including abstentions, 67 percent of the shares represented in person or by proxy at the 2021 Annual Meeting were voted in favor of the say-on-pay proposal.
+After considering these results, the Committee determined that the Company's executive compensation philosophy, compensation objectives, and compensation elements continued to be appropriate and did not make any specific changes to the Company's executive compensation program in response to the 2021 say-on-pay vote.
 The Company's independent Non-Executive Chairman continued to have discussions with stockholders to better understand their views on a wide variety of matters including the Company's strategic priorities, corporate governance, executive compensation programs, say-on-pay vote results, and our executive compensation disclosure.
 Over the past few years, the Committee and management have found these discussions to be very helpful in their ongoing evaluation of the Company's executive compensation programs and intend to continue to obtain this feedback in the future.